espressif/arduino-esp32/tools/digital-signing.md

 ## B) OK - so how do I this secure, without any server noncense ?

 So above example is just that; with no real security.
-Again takethe example 'SecureOTA' and open it.
+Again take the example 'SecureOTA' and open it.

 The next step would be to generate a public/private key; by doing